Letters Series: Visual Language and Symbolism | Cosentinoworks

 Typographic Abstractions and Latent Language in Ink-Based Communication

-Cosentinoworks presents the Letter Series by New Jersey multimedia artist Daniel Cosentino, a collection of ink-on-canvas artworks that delve into themes of latent communication, symbolism, and the aesthetics of obscure typographic characters.
-Inspired by a personal narrative of an undelivered package from a late friend, these pieces explore the tension between meaning and absence, presence and loss.
+Cosentinoworks presents the Letter Series by New Jersey multimedia artist Daniel Cosentino, a collection of ink-on-canvas artworks that explore latent communication, symbolism, and the aesthetics of obscure typographic characters.
+Rooted in a personal experience involving a missing package from a late friend, these works examine the space between meaning and absence, presence and loss.

 Several years ago, I lost a close friend to cancer.
 Before she passed, she told me she had mailed me a package—one that never arrived.
-I've often wondered: was it never sent?
-Is it still lost in international transit?
-Or perhaps this was her way of leaving behind a mystery—an open thread meant to preserve our connection.
+I don’t know if it was ever sent.
+I sometimes think it was her way of leaving something open between us, something unresolved but alive.